 If you’re looking for a new machine, computer, or vehicle to boost revenue, it makes a lot of sense to look into an equipment loan.

-Invoice financing ties back to a situation we discussed earlier: When you’re waiting to get paid for completed work, that money is as good as guaranteed.
-And there are lenders who can analyze those unpaid invoices and extend you the funds ahead of time, so you don’t need to wait idly by until you get paid.
+Invoice financing ties back to a situation we discussed earlier: When you’re waiting to get paid for completed work, expenses keep adding up.
+Fortunately, there are lenders who can analyze those unpaid invoices and extend you funds ahead of time, so you don’t need to wait idly by until you get paid.

 Like equipment loans, invoice financing is a type of collateralized loan.
-In this case, invoice finance companies use your business’s unpaid invoices as collateral and, in exchange, they’ll front you the missing cash.
+In this case, invoice finance companies use your business’s unpaid invoices as collateral and, in exchange, they’ll front you 80% to 90% the missing cash.
 You’ll get the rest, minus the invoice financing company’s fee, when your customer pays the invoice.

-Also like an equipment loan, invoice financing companies are just as concerned with the value of your invoices as they are with your business’s finances.
-So, not only will you receive your invoice payments quickly, but businesses with limited cash flow might have an easier time qualifying for this type of loan than others.
+As with an equipment loan, invoice financing companies are just as concerned with the value of your invoices as they are with your business’s finances.
+So, businesses with limited cash flow might have an easier time qualifying for this type of loan than others.

 If you’re looking into how to get a business loan with no money, it’s definitely worthwhile to look into the above financing solutions.
 But, in reality, the best course of action is a little less exciting.
 If you can wait, wait!

 You’ll have the best luck getting a business loan with favorable terms when your business’s financials are in order.
 In the meantime, focus on saving and running a lean business.

 Once you build up your business’s cash cushion, both the lending world and your own world will become so much easier to manage.